Open PhD position

 applicants should submit a curriculum vitae and a list of publications, and

-arrange for letters of reference to be sent to the address below.
+arrange for letters of reference to be sent to

 For further informations please contact us,